Test Runner (Twister)

 A plan to be used verifying regression.

-To run with above test_config.yaml file, only default_platforms with given test level test cases will run.
+To run with above test_config.yaml file, only default_platforms with given test level test scenarios will run.

 scripts/twister --test-config=<path to>/test_config.yaml